 - CIS 500 CIS Management (3).
 Management, control and application of computer-based information systems in business.
 The Manager's role in information systems, system selection/procurement, system implementation, policy development, and role or use of information in business.
-Prerequisite: Consent of instructor. - CIS 579 Individual Research (1-3).
+Prerequisite: Entry into the MBA program and completion of MBA common body of knowledge requirements. - CIS 579 Individual Research (1-3).
 Independent study.
 (May be repeated for a maximum of 3 cr.)
-Prerequisite: Consent of instructor. - CIS 593 Topics in Computer Information Systems (1-3).
+Prerequisite: Approval of MBA coordinator required. - CIS 593 Topics in Computer Information Systems (1-3).
 As announced.
 (May be repeated for a maximum of 6 cr. with consent of advisor and graduate coordinator.)